dotnet/docs/docs/visual-basic/developing-apps/programming/drives-directories-files/how-to-read-from-fixed-width-text-files.md

 ---
-title: "How to: Read From Fixed-width Text Files in Visual Basic | Microsoft Docs" ms.custom: "" ms.date: "2015-07-20" ms.prod: "visual-studio-dev14"
+title: "How to: read from fixed-width text Files in Visual Basic | Microsoft Docs" ms.custom: "" ms.date: "2015-07-20" ms.prod: "visual-studio-dev14"